tablecheck/cloudflare-2020-systems-engineering-assignment/README.md

 ## Requirements

-### 1. Use one of the specified languages
+### 1. Use any programming language you like.

-Choose from among Ruby, Elixir, Python, Go, or Scala.
+Our team is most familiar with Python, Ruby, Go, or Elixir but you are more than welcome to use any language you are proficient in.

 ### 2. Use an off the shelf build tool

-Choose something to build your assignment that works with the language you chose (Cargo, Make, CMake etc.).
-Include instructions in your readme on how to build and run your program.
+Choose something to build your assignment that works with the language you chose.
+Please include instructions in your README with how to build and run your program.

 ### 4. Create a CLI tool that makes a request to your links page

 Your CLI tool should take an argument that is a full URL (--url).
+This could be, for example: https://google.com/.
 The tool will make an HTTP request to the URL and print the response directly to the console.
 Test the CLI tool by specifying the /links URL in your General Assignment and make sure it prints the entire json document with all your links.

 Your CLI tool should also allow a --help parameter that describes how to use it.